COLOMBIA: Legal Developments In Customs & Foreign Trade

 by Jose Francisco Mafla, Camilo Velasco, Natalia Acosta, Elineth Cortes

 FTA’s and Other Trade Agreements.

-On July 12, 2017, the Colombian Congress issued Law 1841, which incorporated the Free Trade Agreement (“FTA”) between Colombia and Israel into the Colombian legal system.
+Last year the Colombian Congress issued Law 1841, which incorporated the Free Trade Agreement (“FTA”) between Colombia and Israel into the Colombian legal system.
 Currently, the law approving the Treaty is under review by the Colombian Constitutional Court for its definitive entry into force.
 Colombia hopes that with Israel as a trade ally, trade relations with the Middle East can be strengthened, it is also expected the FTA to foster the trade of goods and services, as well as the protection of foreign investment for both economies.

 In addition to this FTA, during 2017 Colombia strengthened its commercial relations with MERCOSUR through the ratification of the Economic Complementation Agreement No. 72, with Argentina, Brazil, Uruguay and Paraguay.
 Through this Agreement, relations with the most important economies of South America are going to be reinforced, especially for industrial products such as textiles, clothing, metalworking and vehicles.

 Regarding Bilateral Investment Treaties (BIT’s), these have played a relevant role in increasing the attraction of foreign companies to the country, the vast majority of them seeking the development of activities in the Oil & Gas industry.
 However, the Colombian government is developing a strategy to attract investment focused on other industries with a higher value to the national economy, such as IT services and machinery manufacturing, seeking to create economies of scale, while fostering the transfer of knowledge and technology.